etienne-martin/express-aggressive-cache/README.md

 });
 ```

+## Cache Control

+This middleware uses the [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) header to determine whether or not a response should be cached.

+You can specify for how long a response should be cached by specifying a `max-age` with a value greater than zero.

+**Responses that do not specify a `max-age` will be cached by default.**

+Responses containing `no-cache`, `no-store`, `private` or `max-age=0` won't be cached. **Anything else will be cached.**

 ## Options

 #### `maxAge`

-If the response has a max-age header, it will use it as the TTL.
+If the response has a `max-age` header, it will use it as the TTL.
+Otherwise, it will expire the resource using the `maxAge` option (defaults to Infinity).
 Value should be provided in seconds.
-Otherwise, it will expire the resource using the `maxAge` option (defaults to Infinity).

 #### `store`